2.6.4 Community integration program

 Potential CIP claim identified |

 A CIP claim may be identified by WorkSafe or by the Agent.
-WorkSafe expects Agents to identify workers who may be eligible for the CIP at the time of initial assessment.
-Identify workers with the following:
+WorkSafe expects Agents to identify workers who may be eligible for the CIP as soon as possible after the worker's injuries are known.
+Eligible workers will have the following injury/s:

 WorkSafe reviews eligibility |